MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementGroupPolicyMigrationReport.md

   - `[UserId <String>]`: The unique identifier of user
   - `[UserPfxCertificateId <String>]`: The unique identifier of userPFXCertificate

-UNSUPPORTEDGROUPPOLICYEXTENSIONS <IMicrosoftGraphUnsupportedGroupPolicyExtension\[]>: A list of unsupported group policy extensions inside the Group Policy Object.
+`UNSUPPORTEDGROUPPOLICYEXTENSIONS <IMicrosoftGraphUnsupportedGroupPolicyExtension[]>`: A list of unsupported group policy extensions inside the Group Policy Object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ExtensionType <String>]`: ExtensionType of the unsupported extension.
   - `[NamespaceUrl <String>]`: Namespace Url of the unsupported extension.
   - `[NodeName <String>]`: Node name of the unsupported extension.